Yucca brevifolia: Uses and cultivation

-Different forms of the species are cultivated, including smaller plants native to the eastern part of the species' range.
+Different forms of the species are cultivated, including smaller plants native to the eastern part of the species's range.
 These smaller plants grow 2.5 m tall and branch when about 1 m tall.
 Red-shafted flickers make nests in the branches, which are later used by other birds.
-Despite being from a desert environment they can withstand temperatures as low as -18.
-They have also been planted in Denver, Colorado, suggesting they may be able to tolerate occasional temperatures as cold as -23 C.
+Despite being from a desert environment they can withstand temperatures as low as -18 °C. They have also been planted in Denver, Colorado, suggesting they may be able to tolerate occasional temperatures as cold as -23 °C.

-Before the twentieth century, Native Americans of the Mojave and western Sonoran Desert routinely used several parts of the Joshua tree as food and fiber Leaf fibers were occasionally used to bind and manufacture sandals.
+Before the twentieth century, Native Americans of the Mojave and western Sonoran Desert routinely used several parts of the Joshua tree as food and fiber.
+Leaf fibers were occasionally used to bind and manufacture sandals.
 Root sheaths were woven into baskets to add reddish-brown designs.
 Fruits were baked or boiled, then eaten.
 Seeds were ground into flour and mixed with flour from other plant species.
 The flour was moistened with water, and the resulting paste was kneaded into cakes and dried.